Babak-Chalacki/MiniProject_hospital/README.md

 Contributing:
 We welcome any contributions or suggestions to improve the Hospital Management System project.
 Feel free to submit pull requests or raise issues on the repository.

-License:
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute the code as needed.

 <h3 align="center">main page</h3>